-- Send the SoBA Advising Office an email requesting a list of recommended classes for your first semester.
+- Send the COB Advisors an email requesting a list of recommended classes for your first semester.
 In this email you should include you UM student ID number (beginning with 790), and attach a PDF of your unofficial transcript(s) from your previous university(s).
 This will allow us to take a look at your transfer work.
 Some of your classes will come to UM as direct equivalents (ex. taking a macroeconomics course at another university may post on your UM transcripts as ECNS 202S) or if there is not a direct equivalent at UM, the class may come across as elective credit (ex.
 Lower-Division Elective).

-- Submitting your unofficial transcripts to the Advising office allows us to evaluate any credits that have transferred to UM as just elective credits.
-It will be up to the SoBA Advising office to evaluate this elective credit, and to decide if it can fulfill any of your Business Major requirements.
+- Submitting your unofficial transcripts to the COB Advising office allows us to evaluate any credits that have transferred to UM as just elective credits.
+It will be up to the COB Advising office to evaluate this elective credit, and to decide if it can fulfill any of your Business Major requirements.
 During this process make sure to check your @umontana email account daily (you can log into your student email by clicking here), as we may need to send you an email requesting a syllabi for one of your transfer courses.
 Syllabi can make it easier to properly evaluate your transfer work.

-- After your transfer work has been evaluated by the SoBA Advising office, we can email you a list of courses you should be enrolling in for your first semester at UM, along with the Advising Pin that will allow you to enroll in those courses.
+- After your transfer work has been evaluated by the COB Advising office, we can email you a list of courses you should be enrolling in for your first semester at UM, along with the Advising Pin that will allow you to enroll in those courses.

 - Transfer Credit Disclaimers;

-- The School of Business will ultimately make the decision on whether a course that posts on your UM transcripts as elective credit will fulfill a business requirement.
+- The College of Business will ultimately make the decision on whether a course that posts on your UM transcripts as elective credit will fulfill a business requirement.
 Remember, just because your transfer course has the same name as a course here at UM, that doesn’t necessarily make it a direct equivalent.

 - For a transfer course to be considered as an equivalent of a UM Business course, it must have been taken for a traditional letter grade (no "CR" grades will be accepted), and you must have passed it with a “C-“ or better.

 - We can only equate transfer work to Business courses.
 We are not allowed to equate your transfer work, for instance, to any of your General Education requirements.
-However, we can help facilitate the process of equating the following SoBA Primary and Secondary Lower Core courses that are outside the Business School.
+However, we can help facilitate the process of equating the following COB Primary and Secondary Lower Core courses that are outside the Business School.
 These courses include:

 - An approved Math course - M 115 (Probability & Linear Math) or M 121 (College Algebra) or M 151 (Precalculus) or M 162 (Applied Calculus)